cartan83/Metasploit/README.md

 Windows Installert: https://windows.metasploit.com/metasploitframework-latest.msi

-Update Ubuntu:  Run this command: sudo apt update
+Update Ubuntu:  Run this command: sudo apt update Then type this: sudo apt-get upgrade

 Metasploit Build Status Maintainability Test Coverage Docker Pulls The Metasploit Framework is released under a BSD-style license.
 See COPYING for more details.